 Bailey is a pulmonary critical care physician at the University of Nebraska Medical Center.
 Her research focuses on donated lungs and airways to study what causes lung disease and what can be done to make diagnoses and treatments better.

-This is part four of an eight-part series outlining the ways organ and tissue donors from Nebraska benefit many through research projects.
+This is part four of a seven-part series outlining the ways organ and tissue donors from Nebraska benefit many through research projects.
 Look for next week’s contribution discussing the second project that gives insight into heart disease.